 The camera has a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Sony A7R III to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Sony equipped the A7R III with the BIONZ X image processor.

 What is the ISO sensitivity range of the Sony A7R III?

 The camera has a native sensitivity range from ISO 100 to ISO 32000, which can be extended to ISO 50-102400.

 What is the life expectancy of the shutter in the Sony Alpha A7R III?

 Sony mentions a shutter rating of 500 000 actuations for the A7R III.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the A7R III over, say, three years, one would have to take about 500 pictures each and every day.

 How do I find the shutter count on my Sony A7R III?

 Sony embeds the number of shutter actuations in image metadata.
 You can check the number of shots that your A7R III has taken up to now by uploading a recent image to the free online shutter count finder app.